qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Default: *False*

 ``Output geometry has m dimension`` [boolean]
-  Choose if the output geometry should have the z dimension
+  Choose if the output geometry should have the m dimension

   Default: *False*